Steam turbines

 breath slows down quite dramatically: on the other side of the

-windmill, the air from your mouth is travelling much slower!
+windmill, the air from your mouth is traveling much slower!

 Read more in our introduction to turbines.